 Heritage List.
-The proposal for registration was submitted to the National Heritage Department in April 2019 (Fatihah, 2019).
+The proposal for registration was submitted to the National Heritage Department in April 2019 (Siti Fatihah 2019).

-This paper examines the sustainability of etak salai as a form of food heritage of Kelantan State.
+This study examines the sustainability of etak salai as a form of food heritage of Kelantan.
 From an economic perspective, ICH is likely to decline or become extinct unless its bearers are economically rewarded.
 Some types of ICH, such as traditional cuisine and crafts, are linked with the small businesses of local inhabitants.
 From an environmental perspective, many ICHs are deeply rooted in local ecosystems.
 Handicrafts and local cuisine are inevitably affected by inadequate supplies of raw materials.
 It is therefore important to ask whether etak salai benefits the households of its bearers sufficiently, and whether the supply of clams is adequate.

 The significance of this study in the wider context of Malaysian studies is as follows.
-In Malaysia, heritage, tourism, and economy are inseparable (Olalere, 2019).
-Heritage and tourism have been placed under the jurisdiction of the Ministry of Tourism, Art, and Culture.
-The Ministry's mandate is 'to propel competitive and sustainable tourism and culture sectors towards the socioeconomic development of the country [...]
-To strengthen the tourism and culture sectors towards empowering the nation's economy [and] to promote Malaysia's uniqueness in arts, culture and heritage as the main catalyst for the growth in tourism and culture sectors' (Ministry of Tourism, Arts, and Culture, 2019).
-However, few empirical studies (e.g., Amir et al., 2015, Said, Abdullah and Ithnin, 2017) have been conducted on the economic influence of heritage in Malaysia.
-Our study attempts to fill this vacuum by examining the profitability of the traditional food of Kelantan State in an empirical fashion.
-The state, in the northeast of the country, is known for its economic backwardness but also for its rich cultural heritage.
-Therefore, cultural tourism has been encouraged there as a powerful force in boosting the local economy (Pusat Pelancongan Negeri Kelantan, 2019).
-The state tourism board recently adopted a new strategy to promote traditional foods as the core attraction for tourists (Pusat Pelancongan Negeri Kelantan, 2019); nevertheless, there has been little empirical analysis of this form of food heritage to date, and our study seeks to lay the foundations for future studies.
+In Malaysia, heritage, tourism and economy are inseparable (Olalere 2019).
+Heritage and tourism have been placed under the jurisdiction of the Ministry of Tourism, Arts, and Culture.
+The Ministry's mandate is:

+To propel competitive and sustainable tourism and culture sectors towards the socio-economic development of the country ...
+To strengthen the tourism and culture sectors towards empowering the nation's economy [and] to promote Malaysia's uniqueness in arts, culture and heritage as the main catalyst for the growth in tourism and culture sectors.
+(Ministry of Tourism, Arts and Culture 2019)

+However, few empirical studies (e.g., Syakir et al. 2015; Said, Nur Syafiqa and Zarina 2017) have been conducted on the economic influence of heritage in Malaysia.
+Our study attempts to fill this vacuum by examining the profitability of the traditional food of Kelantan in an empirical fashion.
+Kelantan, the northeast of the country, is known for its economic backwardness but also for its rich cultural heritage.
+Therefore, cultural tourism has been encouraged there as a powerful force in boosting the local economy (Pusat Pelancongan Negeri Kelantan 2019).
+The state tourism board recently adopted a new strategy to promote traditional foods as the core attraction for tourists (Pusat Pelancongan Negeri Kelantan 2019); nevertheless, there has been little empirical analysis of this form of food heritage to date, and our study seeks to lay the foundations for future studies.

 In addition, we contribute to theoretical debates on ICH safeguarding.
-The question of how to channel ICH safeguarding to sustainable development has drawn attention from both academics and international institutions (Alivezatou, 2008, Hoekstra, 2010, Vlassis, 2015).
-Galla (2008) noted that 'interplay' among cultural heritage, communities, and local ecosystems is key to the integration of ICH safeguarding into sustainable development.
+The question of how to channel ICH safeguarding to sustainable development has drawn attention from both academics and international institutions (Alivizatou 2008; Hoekstra 2010; Vlassis 2015).
+Galla (2008) noted that "interplay" among cultural heritage, communities and local ecosystems is key to the integration of ICH safeguarding into sustainable development.
 Although we support Galla's holistic vision, we feel that his key term - interplay - remains ambiguous.
 By depicting how the deterioration of the local ecosystem has transformed the etak industry, we demonstrate how this interplay can occur.